varuntulasi/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-Portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Portfolio of data science projects completed by me for academic, self-learning, and hobby purposes.

 ## Projects